shpoopdy/CalendarEmail/README.md

 5. Select time of day: Whenever you want the email to send out

 ## Important
 In the if statement on line 15 there is a method called "getColor()" and it's checking to see if that is equal to a certain "number".
 This color is in reference to the event color and not the calendar's color.
 It is possible to have the same color for the calendar and the event, but this method is checking specifically for the event's color.
-There is a list of what "numbers" correspond to what colors and I will link that [here](https://google-calendar-simple-api.readthedocs.io/en/latest/colors.html).
+There is a list of which "numbers" correspond to the colors and I will link that [here](https://google-calendar-simple-api.readthedocs.io/en/latest/colors.html).
 There are only 11 event colors and depending on how you have the color set for your calendar, Classic or Modern, it might appear different.
 Look over the event colors in the link and choose one of those colors for this function and your events.

 ## Colors
 1. Lavender